stefanos-86/ImageMemTest/README.md

 On the downside, this leaves the tool wide open for arbitrary code injections.
 The risk was (hopefully) minimal on the intended use case: single installation on a PC under complete control of the experimenter, no sharing of files, making the compromise acceptable.

 Other than that, there are classes to handle the test images, the markers, load files...
 They are "plain code", there are no "special tricks".
+There are unit tests in the test folders but they were not run when uploading the code to GitHub.
+The main program was simply "smoke tested" but should still be functional.

 The Release script is not part of the tool.
 It quikly packages a zip file with all the code, than can then be sent to an experimenter.

-### H3 Published Works
+### Published Works
 The software, in spite of its basic nature, could be successfully used "in the field".

 The work that includes the experiments done with this software is published in the